Partial facial reduction: simplified, equivalent SDPs via approximations of the PSD cone: Examples

 Notice that since $Z$ is CP, the Kronecker products $Z \otimes Z$ and $Z \otimes Z \otimes Z$ are CP (using the fact that $A \otimes B$ is $CP$ when $A$ and $B$ are CP \cite{bermanBook03}).
 Also notice that since $Z$ contains zeros, the constraint $X_{ij,ij} \le Z^2_{ij}$ implies that $X$ has rows and columns identically zero; in other words, because $Z$ has elements equal to zero, the SDP for computing $\tau^{sos}_{cp}(Z)$ cannot have a strictly feasible solution.

-To reduce the formulated SDPs, we first observe that each is actually a cone program over $\mathbb{R}^{n_1}_{+} \times \mathbb{S}^{n_2}_{+} \times \mathbb{S}^{n_3}_{+}$, i.e. each SDP has a mix of linear inequalities and semidefinite constraints.
+To reduce the formulated SDPs, we first observe that each is actually a cone program over $\mathbb{R}^{n_1}_{+} \times \mathbb{S}^{n_2}_{+} \times \mathbb{S}^{n_3}_{+}$, i.e., each SDP has a mix of linear inequalities and semidefinite constraints.
 To find reductions, we first treat the linear equalities as a semidefinite constraint on a diagonal matrix.
-We then perform reductions using diagonal approximations $(\D^d)$.
-Results are reported in Table~\ref{tab:cprank}.
+We report reductions using diagonal ($\D^d$) approximations, DIMACs error, reducing certificate error, and solve time in Tables~\ref{tab:cprank1}-\ref{tab:cprank3}.
+(Solve times and errors are omitted for $Z \otimes Z \otimes Z$ since the SDP is too large to solve.)